Superballistic electron flow through a point contact in a Ga[Al]As heterostructure: Introduction

 \section{Introduction}

 Various electron transport regimes can be observed by changing the temperature and carrier density of a two-dimensional electron gas (2DEG).
 Two widely used models of electron transport imply either ballistic or diffusive electron flow.
 The ballistic transport model describes the situation where electron-electron interactions are irrelevant, and the electron mean free path related to momentum relaxation is much larger than the characteristic sample size.
 In turn, the diffusive model represents the non-interacting case, where momentum relaxation occurs mostly inside the system rather than at the boundaries.
-Beyond that, in some materials electron-electron scattering can be the dominant process within a certain range of temperatures.
+Beyond that, in some materials electron-electron scattering can be the dominant scattering process within a certain range of temperatures.
 In this case the electron-electron scattering length is much shorter than both the transport mean free path and the characteristic sample size.
 This transport regime is known as the regime of viscous electron flow \cite{Gurzhi63}.

-The viscous regime has been widely investigated in graphene \cite{Bandurin2016, Sulpizio2019}, where it is most pronounced at temperatures around $\SI{150}{K}$.
-It was also shown in Ga[Al]As heterostructures using the Gurzhi effect \cite{Molenkamp95} or Stockes flow \cite{Gusev2020}, or based on a geometry which enables the measurement of the vicinity resistance \cite{Braem2018}.
-In these experiments the temperature window was around $\SI{10}{K}$.
+The viscous regime has been widely investigated in graphene \cite{Bandurin2016, Sulpizio2019, Berdyugin2019, Ku2020}, where it is most pronounced at temperatures around $\SI{150}{K}$.
+It was also shown in Ga[Al]As heterostructures using the Gurzhi effect \cite{Molenkamp95, Gusev2018} or Stokes flow \cite{Gusev2020}, or based on a geometry which enables the measurement of the vicinity resistance \cite{Braem2018}.
+In these experiments the temperature window was centered around $\SI{10}{K}$.
+There are also reports of viscous transport in several other materials, including PdCoO$_2$ \cite{Moll2016}, WP$_2$ \cite{Gooth2018} and WTe$_2$ \cite{Vool2020}.
 One hallmark of viscous flow that has been shown in graphene \cite{KrishnaKumar2017} but not yet in Ga[Al]As is the so-called superballistic flow through a point contact (PC) \cite{Guo2016}.
 In this case, the conductance through the PC can be increased above the fundamental ballistic limit (Sharvin conductance).
 Here we demonstrate this characteristic increase of the conductance through a PC in a Ga[Al]As heterostructure in a temperature window around $\SI{10}{K}$.
 These results add support to the fact that viscous flow can be observed in Ga[Al]As heterostructures.